a private matter

-How do I know whether to choose a surgical abortion or abortion by pill?
+How do I know whether to choose an in-clinic abortion or abortion by pill?

 It is your personal preference.
 The pill must be done early in pregnancy, 70 days from the first day of your last period.
-It is more involved than a surgical procedure and may require more than one follow-up visit.
-Some women like the idea of using medicine rather than instruments for the abortion.
-A surgical abortion is more efficient than a pill because everything is usually completed in one visit.
+It is more involved than an in-clinic procedure and may require more than one follow-up visit.
+Some women like the idea of using medicine rather than instruments.
+An in-clinic abortion is more efficient than a pill because everything is usually completed in one visit.

 Will I be able to get pregnant again after having an abortion?